CrossMesh/fabric/README.md

 ### Enjoy

-**UTT** maintains membership between peers automatically.
+**UTT** maintains membership among peers automatically.
 You have done settings.
 So enjoy it.